-Figure 18.
-Fast Read Dual Output Instruction (SPI Mode only)
+Figure 19.
+Fast Read Dual Output with 4-Byte Address Instruction (SPI Mode only)

-8.2.9 Fast Read Quad Output (6Bh)
+8.2.16 Fast Read Quad Output (6Bh)

 The Fast Read Quad Output (6Bh) instruction is similar to the Fast Read Dual Output (3Bh) instruction except that data is output on four pins, IO0, IO1, IO2, and IO3.
 The Quad Enable (QE) bit in Status Register-2 must be set to 1 before the device will accept the Fast Read Quad Output Instruction.
 The Fast Read Quad Output Instruction allows data to be transferred at four times the rate of standard SPI devices.